7mind/blog/lightweight-reflection.md

 (result type,scala.util.Either[K1,Unit])
 ```

-Now we may see that:
+It's time to make some observations:

 - `Nothing` has disappeared out of `T[Nothing]`,
-- We've successfully circumvented Scala's syntactic limitations and got a weak type tag for our unapplied `type T1[K]`!
+- Scala's syntactic limitations were successfully circumvented and we got a weak type tag for our unapplied `type T1[K]`!
 It's an undefined but logical and very useful behaviour,
 - Scala can expand all the nested lambdas into a single lambda.

 ### Better approach

 Previous trick would require us to manually write a custom materializer for every kind we want to get our type tags for.
 So there is another approach which is more useful for practical usage.

-We wrap our type lambda into a structural refinement of a type:
+Type lambda may be wrapped into a structural refinement of a type:

 ```scala
 trait HKTag[T] {